 I am a big fan of the spud, probably the biggest.
 I could eat potatoes morning, evening, night and in my sleep, if that were possible.
 And the spud must love me too, because when he hugs my hips he just doesn’t let go.
 Since that’s not a very good look for me, I have to keep finding ways to make over this adorable guy in ways that I can devour him without feeling horribly guilty afterwards.

-To make the filling I fell back on my love of Tamil cuisine.
+To make the filling for these vegan potato skins, I fell back on my love of Tamil cuisine.
 Tamilians make a delicious stir-fry with vegetables and a lentil paste that’s called Paruppu Usili.
 When I first ate Paruppu Usili at my Iyengar in-laws’ home years ago, I fell in love with it.
 I have made it a thousand times since, if not more.

 My filling riffs off the traditional recipe– I used some smoky chipotle chili in my version to add some sass, and some garlic, also not a typical ingredient.
-And the veggies I used were green peppers and scallions or spring onions because I love them, although you could use almost any veggie, including leafies.
+And the veggies I used in these vegan potato skins are green peppers and scallions or spring onions because I love them, although you could use almost any veggie, including leafies.
 Kale or spinach would be great here.

-I won’t chatter any longer because I know you want to see that recipe.
+I won’t chatter any longer because I know you want to see that recipe for Healthy Vegan Potato Skins.
 Here it is.
 And enjoy!

 - 10 russet potatoes